dfinnis/Darkly/README.md

 ### Hack

-Find 14 different exploitable breaches, each breach should show a *flag* proving success.
+Find 14 different exploitable breaches, each successful breach should reveal a *flag*.

 ## Breaches